ygorcosta/wedeploy.com/ui/src/pages/docs/data/updating-data.md

 ## What's next?

-Now that you have learned how to update data, you can interact [deleting data](/docs/data/deleting-data.html).
+Now that you've learned how to update, you can start [deleting data](/docs/data/deleting-data.html).